espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 Note
 ^^^^^

 - The configuration changes will be saved in the NVS partition if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 - This command requires Station mode to be active.
 - TLS mode will use client certificate.
 Please make sure it is enabled.
 - If you want to use your own certificate at runtime, use the :ref:`AT+SYSMFG <cmd-SYSMFG>` command to update the WPA2 Enterprise certificate (for detailed steps, please refer to :ref:`AT+SYSMFG command examples <sysmfg-pki>`, the certificate configuration method is the same as SSL certificates).
 If you want to pre-burn your own certificate, please refer to :doc:`../Compile_and_Develop/How_to_update_pki_config`.
 - If ``<security>`` is configured to 2, in order to check the server certificate validity period, please make sure {IDF_TARGET_NAME} has obtained the current time before sending the :ref:`AT+CWJEAP <cmd-JEAP>` command.
 (You can send :ref:`AT+SYSTIMESTAMP <cmd-SETTIME>` command to configure the current time, and send :ref:`AT+SYSTIMESTAMP? <cmd-SETTIME>` command to query the current time.)

 .. _cmd-HOSTNAME:

-:ref:`AT+CWHOSTNAME <WiFi-AT>`: Query/Set the Host Name of an {IDF_TARGET_NAME} Station
+:ref:`AT+CWHOSTNAME <WiFi-AT>`: Query or Set the Host Name of an {IDF_TARGET_NAME} Station
 ---------------------------------------------------------------------------------------

 Query Command